umbraco/UmbracoDocs/Documentation/Products/UmbracoCourier/Architecture/Installation.md

 Contains the single uninstall sql script, which will remove custom courier table as well as the any courier app entries, it will not remove any files

 ###Installing the files
 Simply unzip the /bin, /config and /umbraco folders to the root of your website, the archive follows the structure needed to place the files correctly.
-Notice: the archive assumes your umbraco director is located at /umbraco.
+Notice: the archive assumes your Umbraco director is located at /umbraco.
 If not you will need to move those files manually to the right location.

 If you have purchased Umbraco Courier, you can download a license file on umbraco.com.
 This license file must be placed in the websites /bin directory to be registered.

 ###Installing the database
-To install the database we need to execute a sql script against the database umbraco is installed on.
+To install the database we need to execute a sql script against the database Umbraco is installed on.
 Courier  currently only supports SQL server 2005 and 2008.

 * Open Microsoft Sql Server Management Studio and connect to your database.
-* Right click your umbraco database and choose "new query"
+* Right click your Umbraco database and choose "new query"
 * Open the /sql/install folder and pick the appropriate sql files.
 If you use MS Sql, you pick “app.sql” and “create.sql” if not, you pick the files with the correct database name in them.
 * Copy the contents of sql files to the query window
 * Execute the script